onfido/onfido-sdk-ui/test/TESTING_GUIDELINES.md

 **Express run:**

 - Run `test.sh` script
-  - it will start webpack server on development environment, install dependencies and execute all `.feature` tests on Chrome browser.
+  - it will start webpack server on development environment, install dependencies and execute all `.feature` tests on Chrome browser by default
+  - you can run against other browser than Chrome, just specify BROWSER env variable on test.sh execution, i.e: `BROWSER=firefox bash test.sh`

 **Custom run:**